 - 4 Apr - 14 Apr Easter Holiday

 - 1 May Public Holiday

 Spring Festival (Chinese New Year): 30 January - 5 February.
 Seven days' public holidays from Lunar New Year's Eve

 Qingming Festival: 4-6 April.
-First three days are public holidays
+The first three days are public holidays

 Labor Day: 1-3 May

 Dragon Boat Festival: 2 June

 - Offices - Mon-Fri 0900-1800, midday break of one hour

 - Banks - Mon-Fri 0900-1600/1700.
 Some banks close for lunch from 1200-1300